redpelicans/red_tetris_boilerplate/docs/sockets/lobbies.md

 ```
 Delete a lobby.
 Send : lobbyId and userId
+Server will : unsubsribe all the players in the lobby, delete the Lobby Object and emit a lobbies:response
 ```